Table Of Contents

 On January 10, 2024, the SEC approved the first-ever spot Bitcoin ETFs, including those from Fidelity, BlackRock, and Invesco.
 In total, the SEC approved 11 spot Bitcoin ETFs on that first day.
 Within 48 hours, 10 of the 11 had started trading.

-Until that point, the regulators had been reluctant to approve any spot Bitcoin ETF applications, citing concerns over market manipulation, fraud, custody, and investor protection.
+Until then, the regulators had been reluctant to approve any spot Bitcoin ETF applications, citing concerns over market manipulation, fraud, custody, and investor protection.
 Now, regulators in various worldwide jurisdictions are scrutinizing Bitcoin ETF proposals closely.
-The future outlook suggests an ongoing dialogue between industry participants and regulators, potentially leading to clearer guidelines and more approvals as the market matures and regulatory concerns are addressed.
+The outlook suggests continued dialogue between industry participants and regulators, leading to clearer guidelines and more approvals as the market matures and concerns are addressed.

 The new spot Bitcoin ETFs in particular are expected to increase direct demand for Bitcoin and lure institutions and other new investors into cryptocurrencies.
 Many analysts say we are at the beginning of the first-ever institutional bull market in crypto — and spot ETF momentum is a key part of the momentum